Love, Honor, and Oh Baby!

 Love, Honor, and Oh Baby! is a 1933 American pre-Code comedy film, starring Slim Summerville, ZaSu Pitts, and George Barbier.
 A group of stars rounds out the rest of the cast that includes Donald Meek, Lucille Gleason and Varree Teasdale.
 Adapted from the stage play Oh, Promise Me (which was also the film's working title) it is ”a situation comedy, carrying a romantic twist”.
 The film did not do well nor was it well reviewed by The New York Times, which called it unfunny.

-The 1940 Universal Pictures film with the almost exact same title is not a remake.
+The 1940 Universal Pictures film with almost the same title is not a remake.

 Plot

 A secretary plots with her ambulance chasing lawyer, Slim, to compromise her employer for a breach of promise suit.
 Besides recovering handsomely at the trail, her boyfriend is provided with a case.